Greece reform proposals push southern euro zone bond yields lower

 By Marius Zaharia

-LONDON, July 10 Italian, Spanish and Portuguese bond yields fell 10-15 basis points on Friday after Greece sent a package of reform proposals to its euro zone creditors in a last-ditch attempt to get new funds and avoid bankruptcy.
+LONDON, July 10 Italian, Spanish and Portuguese bond yields fell by up to 20 basis points on Friday after Greece sent a package of reform proposals to its euro zone creditors in a last-ditch attempt to get new funds and avoid bankruptcy.

 The Greek government has asked for 53.5 billion euros to help cover its debts until 2018, a review of primary surplus targets and a "reprofiling" of the country's long-term debt.